edom/work/edom.github.io/fastnet.md

 They said it would go up on 2017-10-10 23:00 +0700 (24 hour downtime).
 2017-10-10 03:23 +0700 it hadn't gone up.
 It finally went up, but I didn't note when.

+In 2018, we stopped using Fastnet.
+We switched to CBN.